 You may be surprised to learn that almonds, a popular healthy nut, are not actually nuts at all.
-They are seeds of the almond fruit, which grows on the almost tree.
+They are seeds of the almond fruit, which grows on the almond tree.
 The almond fruit is soft like a peach.
-Also like a peach, it has a pit, which farmers remove and shell to find the almond kernal we eat today.
+Also like a peach, it has a pit, which farmers remove and shell to find the almond kernel people eat today.

 Everyone loves a delicious slice of pound cake.
 But not everyone knows that pound cake is named for its original ingredients: one pound of butter, one pound of eggs and one pound of sugar.
 The finished product often weighed nearly four pounds!
-Modern pound cake uses more reasonably measured ingredients but kept the name of the original recipe but uses different measurements of ingredients.
+Modern pound cake kept the name of the original recipe but uses different measurements of ingredients.

 If you love the delicious chocolate-hazelnut spread Nutella, you're not alone.
 Nutella is so popular that it uses one of every four hazelnuts grown on Earth, particularly hazelnuts from Turkey.
 Just one jar of Nutella contains around 50 hazelnuts.
 But between the high demand and climate change, hazelnut supply may be in jeopardy in years to come.

 Ever wonder how fruit snacks get that squishy texture and shiny appearance?
-The answer isn't just in the corn syrup and gelatin with which they're made.
+The answer isn't just in the corn syrup and gelatin from which they're made.
 Fruit snacks contain carnauba wax from palm tree leaves, which is also found in car wax, surfboard wax, dental floss, and shoe polish.

 Now you know a lot more about your favorite foods, and maybe some facts you wish you didn't know!
 Dive even deeper into your favorite nostalgic foods by learning whether baloney or bologna is the correct spelling of the lunch meat.
 Then, the next time you're writing about something delicious or disgusting, use these descriptive words for food to show your good taste.
 Or if you want a giggle, check out these food pun examples that are perfect for your next dinner party.